The Vail Summer Bluegrass Series debuts Wednesday with a lineup of old pros and burgeoning talent

 As the founding mandolin player for Boulder jam legends Leftover Salmon, Emmitt has the chops to weigh in on summer sonic debates.
 It comes with the territory: For 26 years, the veteran of the Colorado music scene has traveled the globe playing mandolin for his beloved group, not to mention a handful of side projects and thousands of guest appearances.
 He’s wowed crowds at just about every outdoor fest imaginable — the High Sierra Music Festival in California, the massive Telluride Bluegrass Festival down the road — and come Aug.
 27, he’ll show love to the bluegrass faithful when he closes out the brand-new Vail Summer Bluegrass Series from the deck at The Arrabelle.

-And while the series may be new, it's nothing short of a decades-old love letter to Colorado's deep bluegrass roots.
-The series starts with a bang Wednesday, when all-around guitarist Bill Nershi — himself a sort of local celebrity from The String Cheese Incident — plays with The Travelin' McCourys.
-It hardly looses speed on July 16 with the Peter Rowan Bluegrass Band, followed on Aug.
+And while the series may be new, it’s nothing short of a decades-old love letter to Colorado’s deep bluegrass roots.
+The series started with a bang July 2, when all-around guitarist Bill Nershi — himself a sort of local celebrity from The String Cheese Incident — played with The Travelin’ McCourys.
+It hardly loses speed on July 16 with the Peter Rowan Bluegrass Band, followed on Aug.
 13 when up-and-coming mandolin maestro Sarah Jarosz plays with her trio.
-Each series date is tied together with libations from Crispin Hard Cider and Eagle's Bonfire Brewing.
+Each series date is tied together with libations from Crispin Hard Cider and Eagle’s Bonfire Brewing.